BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 ==============  ======  ======  ===============================================
 0		4	medium	binary signature (see list below)
 4		4	medium	LE uint, page where this subheader first appears := PAGE1
-8		4	medium	LE uint, location in subheader pointers where this subheader first appears := LOC1 12		4	medium	LE uint, page where this subheader last appears := PAGEL 16		4	medium	LE uint, location in subheader pointers where this subheader last appears := LOCL
+8		4	medium	LE uint, position of subheader pointer in PAGE1 := LOC1
+12		4	medium	LE uint, page where this subheader last appears := PAGEL 16		4	medium	LE uint, position of subheader pointer in PAGEL := LOCL
 ==============  ======  ======  ===============================================

+The LOC1 and LOCL give the positions of the corresponding subheader pointer in PAGE1 and PAGEL, respectively.
+That is, if there are L subheader pointers on page PAGE1, then the corresponding subheader pointer first occurs at the LOC1'th position in this array, enumerating from 1.
+If PAGE1=0, the subheader is not present.
+If PAGE1=PAGEL and LOC1=LOCL, the subheader appears exactly once.
+If PAGE1!=PAGEL or LOC1!=LOCL, the subheader appears 2 or more times.
+In all test files, PAGE1 <= PAGEL, and the corresponding subheaders appear only once per page.

 The first 7 binary signatures in the `Subheader Count Vectors`_ array are always: